nslay/RandomSplit/README.md

 5. Compute **x** = Q**u**
 6. Take the largest pN components of **x** to be your training set.
 7. Optional: A goodness-of-fit can be computed from the indicator vector **x**_train with 1s in place of the largest pN components and 0s elsewhere.
 Residual = |ZDW**x**_train| where |.| is a norm.

+**NOTE**: A weight matrix W with some zero rows can be modified into a new weight matrix W' with non-zero rows by simply discarding the zero rows of W. The script in this repository automatically performs this check and modification.

+**NOTE**: Columns should ideally be non-zero too.
+A zero column would seem to suggest no annotation is associated with some instance.
+If you somehow find yourself in this strange situation, add a *self count* row where each instance counts as 1.
+See the [Benchmarks section](#Benchmarks) below for an example.

 # How it Works
 Each column of the weight matrix W represents one image.
 The rows represent some kind of count of pathology, ISUP grades, tumor volume, label count, etc...
 The vector W**1** gives a total count/sum of all pathologies, ISUP grades, tumor volumes, etc...
 The matrix DW gives weighted columns so that DW**1** = **1**.
 You want to sample p% of the images so that you also have about p% of each pathology, ISUP grade, total tumor volume, etc...
 In other words, you want an indicator vector **x**_train with pN 1s that gives